LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 They are frowned upon in favour of more intuitive and versatile vectors and matrices.
 Those can also be used to calculate 3D rotations and that is an approach that I did use in engineering, especially in my masters.

 So why then are computer game developers and animators left to battle with this obscure mathematics that engineers won't touch?
-Unity gives good reasons above: compactness (4 numbers vs 9 in a matrix), numerical stability ("don't suffer from Gimbol lock") and interpolation (easy to find rotations between other rotations).[^interpolation]
+Unity gives good reasons: compactness (4 numbers), numerical stability ("don't suffer from Gimbol lock") and interpolation (easy to find rotations between other rotations).[^interpolation]
-These are significant differentiating factors in computer games and animations, which need to compute many thousands of rotations every frame (especially with regards to light rays).
+These are significant differentiating factors in computer games and animations, which may need to compute many thousands of rotations every frame.

 This series of posts seeks to illuminate quaternions so that you are one of those people who knows them "inside out".
-As you will see, quaternions have a mathematical elegance to them that translates directly to a simplicity in code and superior computational performance.
 Later posts will build the logical foundations for quaternions and describe the mathematics in detail.
-The rest of this post will be an interactive review of rotation methods in 3D.
+For the meantime, the rest of this post will be an interactive review of rotation methods in 3D.
-It presents results and formulas without proofs.

 ## Mathematical representations of rotations in 3D

-There are two method to describe 3D rotations in mathematics:
+There are two main methods to describe 3D rotations:
-1. Three angles and an order: a single 3D rotation can be thought as of the net result of three 2D rotations done around three separate axes in a particular order.
+1. Three angles and an order.
-2. An axis with three co-ordinates and an angle: a single 2D rotation can be described around an axis orientated in 3D space.
+2. An axis with three co-ordinates and an angle.

 In both cases four quantities are used to describe the rotation, but usually one degree of freedom is fixed.
 For three angles, the order is fixed.
 For the axis-angle representation, the axis is set to have a unit length, so it can only exist on the unit sphere and hence two numbers are sufficient to describe it (latitude and longitude).